Fibromyalgia For Dummies - Roland Staud - E-Book

 Considering Who Gets Fibromyalgia

 Although women are the primary sufferers of fibromyalgia, many men have been diagnosed with FMS, too, and some men with fibromyalgia go undiagnosed for years.
-For more information about some of the major patterns that have been identified so far among people who develop fibromyalgia, which you may share with these fellow sufferers, be sure to read Chapter 5.
+For more information about some major patterns that have been identified so far among people who develop fibromyalgia, which you may share with these fellow sufferers, be sure to read Chapter 5.

 Looking at Related Medical Problems

-dysfunction, Raynaud’s phenomenon, or a variety of other common and not-so-common medical problems.
+Sometimes, people strongly suspect (or are sure) they have fibromyalgia.
+Instead, however, they may have arthritis, Lyme disease, lupus, thyroid dysfunction, or a variety of other common and not-so-common medical problems.
 And sometimes people have both fibromyalgia and other serious medical problems.
 Having fibromyalgia doesn’t exempt you from getting sick with other illnesses (even though it seems like it would be only fair that it should).

-With the existing array of possible medical problems and their often- overlapping symptoms, even doctors can become confused sometimes about which is which when they’re working on a diagnosis.
+With the existing array of possible medical problems and their often-overlapping symptoms, even doctors can become confused sometimes about which is which when they’re working on a diagnosis.
 A good doctor is up to this task, of course, as long as you don’t expect instant results on your first visit.

 Only your physician can diagnose you with fibromyalgia and then treat you.
 Reading this book is a very good idea, but it still doesn’t really cut it when it comes to making an actual diagnosis in your own individual case.
 What I can give you is a simple self-test to use to help you determine if you may have fibromyalgia syndrome.